Registration through invitation¶

 Creating an invitation¶

-The server will provide at minimum an
+When using XEP-0401, the server will provide at minimum an

 xmpp: URI that can be interpreted by any compatible XMPP client.
 However this URI SHOULD NOT be shared directly by clients.
 It is generally likely that the recipient of an invite does not yet have an XMPP client installed and configured.

-If the server provides a
+Instead, if the server provides a

 landing-url in the response, the client SHOULD share this URL with contacts.
 Otherwise it SHOULD use the URI in combination with a landing page (which may be hosted by the client developer or other entity) to generate a